Agiel/nt-wincond/README.md

 * Added option to change the ghost cap reward to a flat amount instead of rank up.

 ### 0.0.8
-* Added opttion to give consolation xp to the losing team after a given amount of losses in a row.
+* Added option to give consolation xp to the losing team after a given amount of losses in a row.

 ### 0.0.7
 * Round capzone distance down to nearest integer to match native behavior